To distribute an application, which has been written using one of the I2C APIs you need to include our libraries.

 tracii_scheduler.exe <option> /install_2000 register the I2C scheduler (>= Win2k) /remove_2000 deregister the I2C scheduler (>= Win2k)

 After a successful registration the I2C Scheduler can be found in the Services dialog of the Administrative Tools.

-Depending on the used API different files must be included into the user?s own setup package.
+Depending on the used API different files need to be included into the user’s own setup package.